moigamitecnologias/ScrapeServ/README.md

 ## Usage

+**Look in [client](client/README.md) for a full reference implementation in Python**

-The root path `/` returns status 200 if online, plus some Gilbert and Sullivan lyrics (you can go there in your browser to see if it's online).
+The root path `/` returns status 200 if online, plus some Gilbert and Sullivan lyrics (you can go there in your browser to see if it's working).

 The only other path is `/scrape`, to which you send a JSON formatted POST request and (if all things go well) receive a `multipart/mixed` type response.
-You could provide the desired output image format as Accept header MIME type.
+You could provide the desired output image format as an Accept header MIME type.
 If no Accept header is provided (or if the Accept header is `*/*` or `image/*`), the screenshots are saved by default in JPEG format.
 The following values are supported:
 - image/webp
 - image/png
 - image/jpeg

-The response will be either:
+Every response from the API will be either:

-- Status 200: `multipart/mixed` response where the first part is type `application/json` with information about the request; the second part is the website data (usually `text/html`); and the remaining parts are up to 5 screenshots.
+- Status 200: `multipart/mixed` response where: the first part is of type `application/json` with information about the request (includes `status`, `headers`, and `metadata`); the second part is the website data (usually `text/html`); and the remaining parts are up to 5 screenshots.
+Each part contains a `Content-Type` header with its MIME type.
-- Not status 200: `application/json` response with an error message under the "error" key.
+- Not status 200: `application/json` response with an error message under the "error" key

-Here's a sample cURL request:
+Here's a sample cURL request, which will return some long response if everything's working properly:

 ```
 curl -X POST "http://localhost:5006/scrape"